Gerry Sklavounos

-Gerry Sklavounos, B.C.L., J.D., (born December 16, 1974) is a former Quebec politician.
+Gerry Sklavounos (born December 16, 1974) is a former Quebec politician.
 He was the Member of the National Assembly for the electoral district of Laurier-Dorion.
 He is currently an international public affairs and business development consultant at Hygaemon Strategy Corp..

 Early life and career

-Gerry Sklavounos was born on December 16, 1974 in Montreal, Quebec, Canada.
+Gerry Sklavounos was born on December 16, 1974, in Montreal, Quebec, Canada.
 He moved into Laurier-Dorion when he was six years old.
 He went to Vanier College for CEGEP and graduated in 1994.
 He earned bachelor's degrees in civil and common law from the McGill University Faculty of Law in 1998.

 Sklavounos was called to the Quebec bar in 1999, and articled that year at the federal Department of Justice, working on criminal prosecutions.
-He practiced criminal law for seven years before becoming a politician, working as legal aid layer for the Community Legal Centre of Montreal from 2000–2004 and in private practice with Silver Sandiford Attorneys from 2004–2007.
+He practiced criminal law for seven years before becoming a politician, working as legal aid layer for the Community Legal Centre of Montreal from 2000 to 2004 and in private practice with Silver Sandiford Attorneys from 2004 to 2007.

 Sklavounos is a member of Montreal's Greek community and has served in executive positions with the Hellenic Canadian Congress and the Hellenic Scholarships Foundation.
-He was an adviser to the Hellenic Congress of Quebec from 2003–2007, the Vice President of public relations for the Hellenic Canadian Congress from 2006–2007, and a member of the board of directors for the Hellenic Scholarships Foundation in 2007.
+He was an adviser to the Hellenic Congress of Quebec from 2003 to 2007, the Vice President of public relations for the Hellenic Canadian Congress from 2006 to 2007, and a member of the board of directors for the Hellenic Scholarships Foundation in 2007.

 Provincial politics

 38th Quebec Legislature

 Sklavounos was first elected to the Quebec National Assembly in the riding of Laurier-Dorion in the provincial general elections of March 26, 2007.
 Sklavounos defeated the then-incumbent Member of the Parti Québécois, Elsie Lefebvre, earning 39,66% of the vote versus Lefebvre's 36,06%.

 Sklavounos was named Parliamentary Assistant to the Minister of Sustainable Development, Environment and Parks, Line Beauchamp, by Quebec Premier Jean Charest.
 Sklavounos was also named Vice-Chair of the Committee on Economy and Labour.

-He was also Quebec's executive member of the U.S.-based National Conference of State Legislatures (N.C.S.L.) and Quebec's representative at the 9th meeting of the parties to the United Nations Convention on Biological Diversity held in Bonn, Germany in May 2008.
+He was also Quebec's executive member of the U.S.-based National Conference of State Legislatures (N.C.S.L.) and Quebec's representative at the 9th meeting of the parties to the United Nations Convention on Biological Diversity held in Bonn, Germany, in May 2008.